davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_v001 experiments with hash tables for key lookups
 * AdditionalCoding_v001 adds a few plots (ggplot2) for initial hand types
 * AdditionalCoding_v001 experiments further with data.table for the lookups
+* AdditionalCoding_v001 compares run times for data.table and hash tables for the lookups